rwhitby/glasgow-addons/hardware/usb-pd-addon/README.md

 - Assembly at JLCPCB
   - Choosing Basic Parts whereever possible to save costs

-- Able to measure VBUS both on either the PD controller or the Glasgow ADC (or both)
+- Able to measure VBUS on either the PD controller or the Glasgow ADC (or both)
   - Need a solder bridge to isolate ADC for RevC1 or earlier boards

 - All spare glasgow I/O available on via test points